 U N D E R C O N S T R U C T I O N

 The music of Louisiana can be divided into four general regions.
 Southwest Louisiana, (Lake Charles area), Southern Louisiana, west of New Orleans (Opelousas and Lafayette; often called Acadiana) the southeast, the region in and around Greater New Orleans has a unique musical heritage tied to Dixieland jazz, blues and Afro-Caribbean rhythms.
-The northern portion of the state starting at Baton Rouge and reaching Shreveport shares the similarities with the rest of the US South.
+The northern portion of the state starting at Alexandria and reaching Shreveport shares the similarities with the rest of the US South.

 Louisiana is the birthplace of America's only indigenous art form – jazz – but Louisiana also is home to a host of musical styles ranging from country, gospel and blues to hip hop, rockabilly and rock 'n' roll.
 We enjoy an embarrassment of riches in musical talent.
 From the days of Louis Armstrongand Sidney Bechet to names like Pete Fountain and Al Hirt, to Kermit Ruffins and Trombone Shorty; from piano innovators Jelly Roll Morton and Professor Longhair to contemporary treasure Allen Toussaint; from Cajun star Zachary Richard and zydeco "king" Clifton Chenier to Beau Soleil and Rockin' Dopsie; from legendary bands like the Neville Brothers to some of the world's biggest musical names, including Wynton Marsalis, Branford Marsalis and Harry Connick Jr.; Louisiana has produced an incredible wealth of musical talent.
 The fruits of their influence – and many of the artists – appear on stages large and small